morph13nd/cit481/docs/README.md

-# Documentation for Oliver and his Olivers
+# Documentation for Oliver and his Olives
 ## by David, Kyle, Marshall and Oliver for CIT 481 Cal State Northridge, 2021

 ### About